Skip to main content

 Occupational Therapy students in an adapted kitchen

-At Worcester, you'll be taught by qualified occupational therapy practitioners and will spend at least 1,000 hours on professional placements.
+At Worcester, you'll be taught by qualified occupational therapists and will spend at least 1,000 hours on professional placements.
 You'll get ready for practice in our specialist skills simulation facilities and a specially converted house, with adapted kitchens, bathrooms and bedrooms.

 1st